abajwa-hw/ambari-nifi-service/README.md

 On bottom left -> Actions -> Add service -> check NiFi server -> Next -> Next -> Change any config you like (e.g. install dir, port, setup_prebuilt or values in nifi.properties) -> Next -> Deploy

+  - By default:
+    - Port is set to 9090
+    - Max JVM memory size is 512mb
+    - Run schedule for Nifi's Ambari reporting task is 1 min

 - On successful deployment you will see the NiFi service as part of Ambari stack and will be able to start/stop the service from here:

 - When you've completed the install process, NiFi server will appear in Ambari